CenturyLinkCloud/PublicKB/Autoscale/best-practices-for-maintaining-servers-in-a-horizontal-autoscale-group.md

     </ul>
   </ol>
   <li><strong>Update servers in place.</strong>&nbsp;This method is generally not preferred unless you have a small number of servers in a group, the updates to be made are relatively minor (small changes, easily repeatable, fast-running), and/or if you absolutely
     must maintain the private IP addresses for the servers.
-If you choose this method, be sure to read about using Blueprints scripts for <a href="https://t3n.zendesk.com/entries/51704354-Automated-Application-Deployment-to-Multiple-Servers" target="_blank">Automated Application Deployment to Multiple Servers</a>    as one approach for an easy, repeatable, and automated process.</li>
+If you choose this method, be sure to read about using Blueprints scripts for <a href="https://t3n.zendesk.com/entries/51704354-Automated-Application-Deployment-to-Multiple-Servers">Automated Application Deployment to Multiple Servers</a>    as one approach for an easy, repeatable, and automated process.</li>
 </ul>
 <ol>
   <ol>
     <li>Put server in maintenance mode.
 This step prevents the server from being powered off by a scale in event while you are patching it.
 (Alternatively, you could also move the server into a staging area group.)&nbsp;</li>
     <li>Remove server IP from load balancer pool.
 (This will happen automatically within five minutes after completing step 1, but if you can't wait that long, you may remove it manually.)</li>
     <li>Update/patch the server as required (and restart if needed).
-(See&nbsp;<a href="https://t3n.zendesk.com/entries/51704354-Automated-Application-Deployment-to-Multiple-Servers" target="_blank">Automated Application Deployment to Multiple Servers</a>&nbsp;for
+(See&nbsp;<a href="https://t3n.zendesk.com/entries/51704354-Automated-Application-Deployment-to-Multiple-Servers">Automated Application Deployment to Multiple Servers</a>&nbsp;for
       one approach to scripting this process.)</li>
     <li>Take server out of maintenance mode to re-enable being powered off/on by autoscale events.
 (Alternatively, you could move the server back in to the autoscale group from a staging area group if that's the method that was used.)</li>
     <li>Add server IP back to load balancer pool.
 (This will happen automatically within five minutes after completing step 4, but if you can't wait that long, you may add it manually.)</li>